ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/determine-line-discount.md

 # Determine line discount

 This topic explains how @@name determines a single applicable line discount for one requested discount level.
+It does not explain how discounts from multiple levels are accumulated in sales orders.

 Line discounts allow multiple discounts to be defined under different conditions.